What is a safe work leader?

 When will the safe work leader system start on work sites?

 The safe work leader system is being implemented in phases.
 The pilot in the east Midlands is the only area to go live so far.
-Network Rail will review the east Midlands carefully before the safe work leader system is rolled out across the rest of the UK.
+Network Rail is reviewing the lessons learned from the east Midlands before the safe work leader system is rolled out across the rest of the UK.

 Why are we having the new SWL system?